Camping Pad FAQ

 What if I get a puncture?

 Klymit provides the best patch kit in the industry.
 It gives you several patches with the actual fabric of the pad.
+For an article and video of how to use the patch kit click here.
 We also stand behind our products with a limited lifetime warranty.

 Is there a warranty?